-WARNING: This record contains Sensitive Security Information that is controlled under 49 CrR, and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the write, a provision of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
-Unauthorized release may result in cl.
-11 penalty or other action.
+WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+Unauthorized release may result in el-19 penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.